wg-osr/walkerga.github.io/list/spell-catastrophe.md

 </details>
 <details markdown="1">
 <summary><b>2.
 Devilish Pride</b></summary>
 You and all allies nearby grow long, curving, goatlike horns.
 These are permanent, and mark those so affected as traffickers in diabolic magic.
-Inquisitors are on their way.
+You cannot find respectable housing in towns.
+A mob will form if you are seen more than a day in the same settled location.
 </details>
 <details markdown="1">
 <summary><b>3.
 Abyssal Poachers</b></summary>